Connect With Us

 Lead or Arsenic

 Lead and arsenic are naturally occurring or come from old well components.
-These require water treatment systems similar to nitrate contamination.
+These contaminants require water treatment systems similar to those used for nitrate contamination.
 Treatment costs vary but typically range from $500 to $3,000 installed.

 Hard Water

-Hard water (high mineral content) is not unsafe but can cause scaling in pipes and reduce soap effectiveness.
+Hard water, characterized by high mineral content, is not unsafe but can cause scaling in pipes and reduce soap effectiveness.
 Treatment is optional and typically costs $500 to $2,000 for a water softener system.
 Hard water alone will not prevent a VA loan from being approved.

 Low Water Volume

 If the well cannot provide adequate water volume, options are limited.
-Deepening the existing well or drilling a new well are expensive options costing $3,000 to $15,000.
-You can request the seller to address this, or you can make the purchase contingent on the well providing adequate water.
+Deepening the existing well or drilling a new one is expensive, costing $3,000 to $15,000.
+You can ask the seller to address this, or make the purchase contingent on the well providing adequate water.

 VA Appraisal and Well Water: What to Expect

-Here's what typically happens during the VA appraisal process when a property has a well:
+Here is what typically transpires during the VA appraisal process when a property has a well.

 Appraiser Observation